 When PPM is added to the Stage-Gate process, at gates, senior managers have to make two decisions.

-- The first decision to make is a go/kill decision, where individual projects are evaluated using different methods such as financial evaluations (NPV, ECV, etc.), checklist and scoring model tools.
+- The first decision to make is a go/kill decision, where individual projects are evaluated using different methods such as financial evaluations (NPV, ECV, etc.), checklists, and scoring model tools.

 - The second decision to make is a go/hold decision, where a go means allocating resources to the project.
 This is also the moment to create a rank-ordered list of projects that helps compare the relative attractiveness of the project under evaluation to the other “active” and “on hold” projects.